Awaish-prog/openFabricAiTest/testCases.md

 ### Test Case ID: TF011

-Test Case Name: Submitting Form After Clearing Prompt Input
+Test Case Name: Click run button After Clearing Prompt Input

 Test Objective: Verify that the ArtFabric app handles the scenario where a user enters a prompt, clears the prompt input, and then attempts to submit the form.